 Known for the many, many industries and the country’s sweater capital, seldom people go exploring about the many interesting eating options that are offered here.
-And even though the main agenda of visiting the town was to get an in-depth knowledge of the Sweater world, but the first thing on the itinerary was to visit the most acclaimed joints of Ludhiana, Baba’s Chicken.
+And even though the main agenda of visiting the town was to get an in-depth knowledge of the Sweater world, but the first thing on the itinerary was to visit the most acclaimed joints of Ludhiana.

-Next up we dined at a very typical dhaba, Meshi Vaishno Dhaba.
-Rickety tables, decent cleanliness and dollops of butter just about sums up every dhaba in the city.
-We ordered the specials ofcourse – kadhi, paneer butter masala, stuffed naan and tandoori parantha.
+Next up we dined at a very typical dhaba.
+Rickety tables, decent cleanliness and dollops of butter just about sum up every dhaba in the city.
+We ordered the specials of course – kadhi, paneer butter masala, stuffed naan, and tandoori parantha.
 The kadhi was buttery and the pakodis made out of potato and onions in addition to gram flour.
 The general presence if butter in everything was a slight put off, but what’s the point of going to the city and not getting a taste of local palates.

-Best Western KG Hotel, where we were putting up, rose magnificently to all the occasions when we were craving some lip smacking dishes with mild, light on the gut ingredients (read: less oily :P).
+We were putting up here, rose magnificently to all the occasions when we were craving some lip-smacking dishes with mild, light on the gut ingredients (read: less oily :P).
 We gorged on some impeccable vegetarian and non-vegetarian preparations.

 Lastly, we found solace and satiation in the food court of the M.D.B.
 Mall’s food court – Mogli Express.
 A counter in the scantily occupied food court offered a range of kebabs, tikkas and gravies.

 Baba’s Chicken – SCO 5, Near Ishmeet Chowk, Shastri Nagar, Near Model Town, Ludhiana

 Meshi Vaishno Dhaba – Gill Road, Near Campa Cola Chowk, Industrial Area, Ludhiana